firefly-iii/docs/new-docs/import/introduction.md

 ### Spectre importer

-The [Spectre / Salt Edge](https://docs.firefly-iii.org/importing-data/spectre) importer can import any bank [Spectre supports](https://www.saltedge.com/products/spectre/faq#question4).
+The [Spectre importer](http://github.com/firefly-iii/spectre-importer) importer can import any bank [Spectre supports](https://www.saltedge.com/products/spectre/faq#question4).

 The Spectre API is a paid product.
 After a short testing period, you must pay for the use of the Spectre API.